 But, better than that, here’s a watercolor her grandmother did of the rocks off the coast of New England.
 If Elizabeth could paint as well as her grandmother, she’d be very happy.

-Elizabeth is working on a book about her parents’ love affair in England during World War II so she’s been interviewing her mother about her childhood.
+Elizabeth has recently published a book about her parents’ love affair in England during World War II so she’s been interviewing her mother about her childhood.
 Elizabeth’s mother grew up in Gibraltar where the Barbary Apes live in a special preserve at the top of the Rock.

 Here’s a bit of one interview.